willyblah/note4all/README.md

 ## Rules

-- Do NOT delete this note.
 - Do NOT post harmful or inappropriate content.
 - Do NOT delete or modify other people's notes without permission.
 - Do NOT use scripts or bots to create or edit notes.
 - Do NOT create extremely large notes.
-Note4All uses a free Firebase database, so the storage limit is 1GB.
+Note4All uses a free Firebase database, which has a storage limit of 1GB.

 There is no way to punish people who fail to obey these rules, but hopefully, everyone can work together to build a wonderful Note4All community.